 2.1 Reproducibility

 Reproducibility has been described as a hallmark of science (Plesser 2018), and the present research builds strongly on this idea.
-Our analysis is based entirely on scripts that are freely available and licensed under the GNU General Public Licence.
+Our analysis is based entirely on scripts that are freely available and licensed under the GNU General Public License.
 Git has been used as a versioning tool so that all changes to the code base can be made explicit.
 A package management tool (renv; Ushey (2023)) is used to ensure that users have the correct version of the R packages.
 The training and test samples are openly available (cf. Wiegand 2019), so it is easy to compare your own results with those of the tool presented here.8

 2.2 State-of-the-art shallow learner via “Tidymodels”

 We used the Tidymodels framework (Kuhn and Wickham 2020) as our ML API.
-Tidymodels in turn builds on the idea of “Tidyverse” (Wickham et al. 2019), an idiosyncratic approach that tries to strike a balance between being powerful enough to produce high performance models and being easy to use.
+Tidymodels in turn builds on the idea of “Tidyverse” (Wickham et al. 2019), an idiosyncratic approach that tries to strike a balance between being powerful enough to produce high-performance models and being easy to use.
 Some of the packages in the Tidyverse ecosystem are among the most downloaded and relied upon R packages9.
 The Tidyverse authors state that the “primary goal of the Tidyverse is to facilitate a conversation between a human and a computer about data” [Wickham et al. (2019); p1].
 One advantage of any (good) approach that is widely accepted is that it provides a standard for how things should be done.
 Perhaps one of the main reasons for the success of the Tidyverse is that it addresses key problems faced by data practitioners and strikes a sensible balance between conflicting goals.
 In short, the authors describe their design principles as (a) human-centeredness, meaning that the software is designed to be read and written by humans, and only for computers to execute, similar to literate programming (Knuth 1984), (b) consistency, so that all functions work in a similar way, (c) additivity, so that complex problems can be solved by breaking them down into small pieces, and (d) inclusivity, so that the community can participate in development.
 A more detailed introduction to Tidymodels is given by Silge and Kuhn (2022).

 Tidymodels support a wide range of features that encompass recent requirements for ML software.
 The most important is the unified API for all ML algorithms and the complete coverage of all (typical) ML steps.
 For example, Tidymodels allows intelligent tuning of grid search methods such as simulated annealing.
 It provides outer and inner loops in cross-validation and includes pre-processing in cross-validation (e.g. tuning the number of components in a PCA).
 It provides many steps that makes data preprocessing simple such as dummyfying nominal variables, effect-coding them or over-/undersample their levels in the case of a class imbalance.
 Due to the rich ML ecosystem in R, from which many ML algorithms are made available in Tidymodels, users can choose from a wide array of state-of-the-art algorithms.